halkichi0308/broken_rails_app/README.md

 You want start rails using docker, following  command is enough.

 ```
-$cd rails_broken_app
+$cd broken_rails_app

 $docker-compose up -d
 ```

 than use a browser to access ``localhost:3000``

-You'll see rails_broken_app page.
+You'll see broken_rails_app page.

 ## 2. Usage
-Rails_Broken_App has some vulnerabiliy.Use various techniques to find the vulnerability.
+broken_rails_App has some vulnerabiliy.Use various techniques to find the vulnerability.

 ## 3. Vulnerability